Carrooi/Node-Simq/README.md

 This is the basic configuration, where you can see how to load your modules and libraries.
 Plus modules can be loaded with one by one or with asterisk or with regular expression, which have to be enclosed in <> (see full documentation of [fs-finder](https://npmjs.org/package/fs-finder)).

+If you are programing in plain javascript, maybe it will be enough for you, to define just base main js file.
+This is because of SimQ automatically looks for dependecies and include other dependent files automatically.
+Now this is only for .js files.

 ## External libraries